g3lasio/mervin-ai/replit.md

 ## Overview

 This is a standalone, static landing page for **Owl Fenc**, completely independent from the main product application.
-It showcases the platform's features, pricing plans, and integrations for fencing contractors and construction professionals.
+It showcases the platform's features, pricing plans, and integrations for ALL construction professionals—from cleaning and hauling contractors to general contractors managing multi-million dollar projects.
+The platform is designed to scale from 1 to 100+ estimates per day.

 ## Key Features